swiftlang/swift-evolution/proposals/NNNN-nonisolated-for-global-actor-cutoff.md

   nonisolated var test: Int = 1 // error: 'nonisolated' cannot be applied to mutable stored properties }
 ```

+In this example, `InvalidClass` is a `Sendable` reference type, which allows concurrent synchronous access to `test` since it is `nonisolated`.
+This introduces a potential data race.

 ## Source compatibility